List of NCIS characters: Phineas

 Phineas (Jack Fisher) is a 9-year-old boy who lives across the street from Gibbs.
 He and Gibbs first make contact after he throws a baseball through Gibbs' window.
 Gibbs and he spend much time together, including when Gibbs provides help for a science project.
 In the season 17 episode "IRL", Phineas' video-gaming abilities help the team capture a murder suspect.
 Phineas' parents are said (by his mother Sarah) to have been locked in a custody battle over him.
 It is later revealed that his mother, whose real name is Sahar, is the woman trying to kill Ziva.

 Sarah Porter

 Sarah Porter (Leslie Hope) is the incumbent United States Secretary of the Navy.
 Recruited without any military background, she is the first female to hold the position.
 She attended Harvard and attained a business degree, before becoming a career politician.
 She is divorced and has one daughter, Megan, who is revealed to be a teenager.
 Gibbs is later tasked with locating her daughter after she is kidnapped in "React", an event which leads Porter to question her future as the Secretary of the Navy, although she remains at her post as of season 14.

-Secretary Porter has also appeared in an episode of season 2 of NCIS: New Orleans, and has frequently been mentioned on NCIS: Los Angeles, although she's yet to make a physical appearance.
+Secretary Porter has also appeared in an episode of season 2 of NCIS: New Orleans, and has frequently been mentioned on NCIS: Los Angeles, although she never physically appeared in any episodes of the latter series.